Kirchoffs/kvdb-go/README.md

 Because `Item` does not implement `btree.Item`, so `Item` cannot be regarded as `btree.Item`.
 Only `*Item` implements the `btree.Item`.

 ### Package strconv
+Package strconv package provides functions for converting strings to other types and vice versa.
+The name "strconv" stands for "string conversion."

 ```
 import "strconv"